 • a handout covering the presentation key messages’ in each of the languages

-• dubbed and subtitled versions in the nine languages of ‘Day in the Life of Chloe’ and ‘Megan’s Story’ (originally produced by Lancashire County Council)
+• dubbed and subtitled versions in the thirteen languages of ‘Day in the Life of Chloe’ and ‘Megan’s Story’ (originally produced by Lancashire County Council)

 The presentation which lasts approximately 1.5 hrs covers:

 • food law enforcement

 • food hypersensitivities and the reactions people can have to them